Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Honestly, Princess Carolyn's entire story arc was a roller coaster of emotions for me, but thankfully, it never got so dark that it depressed me.
 It was honestly pretty great.
 And once again, I am so grateful and happy to have so many wonderful female characters prevalent on the show and so well written.
 By the end of her story arc, I really felt for her.
 That's the essence of good writing.

-I think Todd's entire "asexual" arc -- including the clown dentist weirdness -- is dumb.
+I think Todd's entire "asexual" arc -- including the clown dentist weirdness -- was dumb.

 There.
 I said it.